davesnuthouse/RedGuild/README.md

-Addon is currently in development so multiple errors are expected.
+Addon is currently in prerelease so multiple errors are expected.

-Please report these under bugs section.
+Please report these under issues section (full BugSack data would be ideal)

 Still to be tested: